Journal Entry Agent

 Apply four-eyes review with documented rationale Has a second authorised reviewer approved the entry with timestamped sign-off and review evidence captured?
 Human Auditor

-SOX 404 ICFR principle + COSO 2013 framework; auditor reperformance under PCAOB AS 2201; reviewer must document scope of review (calculation, account, period, supporting evidence) - not just approve the dollar amount
+This rests on the SOX 404 ICFR principle and the COSO 2013 framework, with auditor reperformance under PCAOB AS 2201.
+The reviewer must document the scope of review (calculation, account, period and supporting evidence), not just approve the dollar amount.

 Decision Record